microsoft/ApplicationInsights-Android/README.md

 Please see the "[Getting an Application Insights Instrumentation Key](https://github.com/Microsoft/ApplicationInsights-Home/wiki#getting-an-application-insights-instrumentation-key)" section of the wiki for more information on acquiring a key.

-Plase add the two permissions for `INTERNET` and `ACCESS_NETWORK_STATE` into your app's `AndroidManifest.xml` as well as the property for your instrumentation key as follows.
+Add the two permissions for `INTERNET` and `ACCESS_NETWORK_STATE` into your app's `AndroidManifest.xml` as well as the property for your instrumentation key as follows.
 Replace `${AI_INSTRUMENTATION_KEY}` with your instrumentation key or the variable leave it and use gradle.properties to set it.

 ```xml
 <manifest>